https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Diamonds, interestingly, are culturally seen as devoid of colour and were not traditionally favoured by the indigenous people of Africa.

+Above is a selection of jewelry designed using antique and ancient beads in a contemporary fashion.
 Stones used by African artisans include turquoise, lapis lazuli, sapphires, emeralds and rubies as well as topaz, amethyst, rose quartz and moonstone.

 These silver earrings are a contemporary take on traditional Fulani hoops blending natural mineral elements with tribal design.

-Above is a collection of tribal jewelry found in a specialist market in St Louis, Senegal.
+Below is a collection of tribal jewelry found in a specialist market in St Louis, Senegal.
 Turkana, Masai, Zulu... too many tribal sources to mention are gathered together for sale in an established tourist orientated market.

 Undeniably beautiful and attractive, traders will transport both beads and strung items for literally thousands of kilometers to open markets where tourists and enthusiasts come to buy.

 The market is competitive and genuine articles are appreciated and given the value they deserve.

-Specialist collier makers and designers like Benin born Marie-Jose Crispin of Goree Island, Dakar take pride in collecting valuable beads, stones, bones, metals and artifacts and stringing them together to make magnificent unique, one-off items that are in fact research items and often give testament to how far a single item can travel... and of the ways it can travel; like appearing in the sand or in a bequeathed or discovered box or trunk after someone has died.
+These are, in fact, research items and often give testament to how far a single item can travel... and of the ways it can travel; like appearing in the sand or in a bequeathed or discovered box or trunk after someone has died.

-This extraordinary image is the work of a young photographer John Kenny whose beautiful work captures traditional jewelry worn in modern time.
+This extraordinary image below is the work of a young photographer John Kenny whose beautiful work captures traditional jewelry worn in modern time.
 The hair clips are give-aways!
 An exquisite image documentation to her heritage.

 African jewelry is interpreted in many ways in the contemporary fashion world.
 Black models are very in vogue and tribal adornment embellishes and enhances many necks and bodies of all races.